 For patients who carry their weight around their hips and thighs as well as the abdominal or belly area, a Belt Lipectomy Abdominoplasty may help get the patient better abdominal contouring results than, for example, an Apronectomy or a Tummy Tuck/Abdominoplasty surgery.

 In order to get the best results, and to have a good understanding of which Abdominoplasty surgery procedures will best suit your physique and appearance concerns, all facets of your Surgery need to be discussed with Dr Geoff Barnett.

-Send an enquiry form to meet with Specialist Plastic Surgeon Dr Geoff Barnett to learn more about your best options for abdominal contouring surgery in Victoria.
+Phone 03 8849 1444 or send an enquiry form to meet with Specialist Plastic Surgeon Dr Geoff Barnett to learn more about your best options for abdominal contouring surgery in Victoria.